avivdaum/sysprobe/README.md

 Monitor a given directory for create/modify/move/delete events for N seconds.
 Print one line per event.
 Match the following format:
 `%Y-%m-%dT%H:%M:%SZ <event> <dir>` (see example below).
-If the directory doesn’t exist, create it first.
+If the directory does not exist, create it first.

 ```bash
 # Command